2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 ---
 name: Bitcoin for Businesses
-goal: Learn the payment and treasury basics to onboard your company to bitcoin
+goal: Learn the payment and treasury basics to onboard your company to Bitcoin
 objectives:
   - Bitcoin as an emerging currency and a business tool
   - Understand why and how a business can hold bitcoin in treasury or use it for payments
-  - Have a concrete idea how to accept bitcoin payment in practice
+  - Have a concrete idea of how to accept Bitcoin payment in practice
   - Be prepared for managing fiscal and accounting requirements
 ---